thiagomata/CourseraRegressionModelProject/README.md

 ## Analysis

 The R code and details of this project can be found on the [Project.Rmd](Project.Rmd).
-The code with the execution result of that can be found on the [Project.html](https://thiagomata.github.io/CourseraRegressionModelProject/Project.html).
+The code with the execution result of that can be found on the [Project.html](https://thiagomata.github.io/CourseraRegressionModelProject/Project.html) and into the [Project.pdf](https://thiagomata.github.io/CourseraRegressionModelProject/Project.pdf).

 ## Conclusion